heurtematte/hugo-eclipsefdn-website-boilerplate/README.md

 This boilerplate was created to help Eclipse Projects migrate their website to Hugo!

+We've ensured that this project is compatible with `Hugo 0.110.0`.
+For information on the specific versions of Hugo we support, you can refer to the [readme.md](https://gitlab.eclipse.org/eclipsefdn/it/webdev/hugo-solstice-theme#getting-started) of our [Hugo Solstice Theme](https://gitlab.eclipse.org/eclipsefdn/it/webdev/hugo-solstice-theme) project.

 ## Getting started

 Clone the project with submodules and start a web server: